dnorton/dev-notes/windows_commands.md

 * [if else block with exist](https://gist.github.com/dnorton/eeed81c93dda9a82163a) -- a gist to check for directory existence in batch script
 * `mklink /D nameDir sourceDir` -- create a symlink directory named `nameDir` that points to `sourceDir`
 * `rd nameDir` -- remove `nameDir` directory symlink. _must be done first if symlink already exists in mklink above_
+* `echo %errorlevel%` -- echo the status of the previous command.
+If not 0, there was an error.

 ## Windows Utilities